-Schizophrenia refers to a complex and chronic syndrome affecting different human functions, which leads to devastating effects on individuals and their families (1).
-This disorder is diagnosed by a series of positive, negative, and disorganized symptoms, such as delusions, hallucinations, apathy, alogia, diminished emotional expression, affective flattening, and anhedonia, as well as disorganized speech and behavior (1,2).
-Abnormalities in releasing neurotransmitters (dopamine, serotonin, glutamate, glycine and GABA), brain structural abnormalities (larger third and lateral ventricles, smaller medial temporal lobe) (3), and other risk factors including childhood adversities, cannabis use, stressful events during obstetric adulthood history of and complications are also associated with schizophrenia (4).
+Department of Psychology, Neyshabur Branch, Islamic Azad University, Neyshabur, Iran. mansoury_am@yahoo.com Received: Jan.
+22, 2018 Accepted: Jun.
+12, 2019 GABA), brain structural abnormalities (larger third and lateral ventricles, smaller medial temporal lobe) (3), and other risk factors including childhood adversities, cannabis use, stressful events during adulthood and history of obstetric complications are also associated with schizophrenia (4).
 Another set of cognitive, metacognitive and emotional factors that are known as transdiagnostic factors can be associated with psychotic symptoms in individuals with schizophrenia.
-These are pathological processes common in different mental disorders (5.6).
+These are pathological processes common in different mental disorders (5,6).
 Because of the focus on the underlying processes involved in mental disorders, help to explanation the comorbidity and help to evaluation and the treatment of mental disorders, these transdiagnostic factors are currently paid more attention by researchers (7).

-Intolerance of uncertainty, negative beliefs worry (met-worry), cognitive about experiential avoidance avoidance. and emotion regulation or cognitive emotion regulation strategies are considered as transdiagnostic factors (5-10).
+Intolerance of uncertainty, negative beliefs about worry (met-worry), cognitive avoidance, experiential avoidance and emotion regulation or cognitive emotion regulation strategies are considered as transdiagnostic factors (5-10).
 Intolerance of uncertainty is a kind of dispositional characteristic that leads to negative beliefs about uncertainty and its implications (11).
-The previous research indicates a positive relationship between intolerance of uncertainty with paranoid and psychotic symptoms of patients with persecutory delusions (12).White and Gumley positive concluded that there is а relationship between intolerance of uncertainty and negative beliefs about paranoia in individuals with psychosis.
+The previous research indicates a positive relationship between intolerance of uncertainty with paranoid and psychotic symptoms of patients with persecutory delusions (12).
+White and Gumley concluded that there is a positive relationship between intolerance of uncertainty and negative beliefs about paranoia in individuals with psychosis.
 However, there is no relationship between intolerance of uncertainty with the total score of beliefs about paranoia or metacognitive beliefs about paranoia and its components, that is, beliefs about paranoid as a survival strategy as well as the normalizing beliefs.
-The study also showed that there was relationship between the uncertainty intolerance of and metacognitive beliefs related to hallucinatory voices and its components, that is. metaphysical beliefs and beliefs about loss of control (13).
-Cognitive avoidance involves implicit (such as avoidance of threatening mental images) and explicit strategies (such as suppressing worrisome thoughts, using distraction as a way interrupt worrying, avoiding situation that can lead to worrisome thinking) that can lead to the avoidance of threatening cognitive and (14).
-Additionally, emotional content Borkovec et al. characterize worry as a kind of cognitive avoidance (15).
+The study also showed that there was relationship between the intolerance of uncertainty and meta-cognitive beliefs related to hallucinatory voices and its components, that is, metaphysical beliefs and beliefs about loss of control (13).
+Cognitive avoidance involves implicit (such as avoidance of threatening mental images) and explicit strategies (such as suppressing worrisome thoughts, using distraction as a way interrupt worrying, avoiding situation that can lead to worrisome thinking) that can lead to the avoidance of threatening cognitive and emotional content (14).
+Additionally, Borkovec et al. characterize worry as a kind of cognitive avoidance (15).
 The previous research indicates that worry relate with higher levels of paranoia and persecutory delusions (12), as well as positive, negative, general symptoms of psychosis and various types of delusions (16).
 Nevertheless, some studies suggest that there is no difference in cognitive avoidance between patients with schizophrenia and normal individuals (17).

-Negative beliefs about worry or meta-worry as one of the other factors of transdiagnostic people's belief about refer to the uncontrollability and danger of worry (18).
-Review of previous research indicates that negative belief about worry correlate with paranoid and psychotic symptoms of individuals with persecutory delusions (12), positive, negative and general symptoms of with schizophrenia patients spectrum diagnoses (16), distress caused by delusional beliefs (19) as well as positive and negative symptoms of schizophrenia patients (20).
+Negative beliefs about worry or meta-worry as one of the other factors of transdiagnostic refer to people's belief about the uncontrollability and danger of worry (18).
+Review of previous research indicates that negative belief about worry correlate with paranoid and psychotic symptoms of individuals with persecutory delusions (12), positive, negative and general symptoms of patients with schizophrenia spectrum diagnoses (16), distress caused by delusional beliefs (19) as well as positive and negative symptoms of schizophrenia patients (20).
 Experiential avoidance refers to attempts to alter, escape, avoid and control of unpleasant inner experiences (such as thoughts, emotions, sensations, memories) (21).
 Goldstone, Farhall and Ong found that psychosis patients experience more experiential avoidance compared with nonclinical individuals.
 Moreover, there is a significant relationship between experiential avoidance with the delusions and delusional distress in non-clinical individuals and paranoid patients (22).
 Also, a significant relation has been reported in another study between experiential avoidance and paranoia (23).